nfactorial/playcanvas_server/readme.md

 Set to the application ID assigned to your facebook application.

 FACEBOOK_APP_SECRET
 Set to the application secret code assigned to your Facebook application.
+For security reasons, you should only use the app secret on the server side and it should not be present anywhere else.

 FACEBOOK_CALLBACK_URL
 The URL to be invoked by Facebook once sign-in has completed.